Lunar nutation effect defines the sign of the Earth rotation rate for now, but this may change soon: Introduction

-Interannual variations of LOD with period of 5-12 years were also reported by many authors, for example, the signals of 5.9 (or 6), 7.3, 7.8, 8.3, 8.6, and 11.9 years (e.g. \cite{Vondrak_1977, Silva_2012+, Holme_2013, Mouel_2019+, Duan_2020, Hsu_2021+, Ding_2021, Rosat_2023, Malkin_2024, Cazenave_2025+}).
-Various physical processes are called that can cause signals with the specified periods - dynamical processes within the Earth's core, core-mantle interaction, variations of the Earth's geomagnetic field, Solar activity, etc. Despite the general interest in these processes, it should be noted that the expected and measurable signal amplitudes in this frequency range are estimated at 0.1-0.15 ms, so it is unlikely that they could somehow "amplify" the tidal harmonic with a period of 18.6 years.
-Therefore, in this article, we will limit ourselves to evaluating only two harmonics with periods of 5.9 and 11.9 years, in order to assess the possible impact on the evaluation of tidal signals.
+Interannual variations of LOD with periods of 5-12 years were also reported by many authors, for example, the signals of 5.9 (or 6), 7.3, 7.8, 8.3, 8.6, and 11.9 yr (e.g. \cite{Vondrak_1977, Silva_2012+, Holme_2013, Mouel_2019+, Duan_2020, Hsu_2021+, Ding_2021, Rosat_2023, Malkin_2024, Cazenave_2025+}).
+Various physical processes are called that can cause signals with the specified periods - dynamical processes within the Earth's core, core-mantle interaction, variations of the Earth's geomagnetic field, solar activity, etc. Despite the general interest in these processes, it should be noted that the expected and measurable signal amplitudes in this frequency range are estimated at 0.1-0.15 ms, so it is unlikely that they could somehow "amplify" the tidal harmonic with a period of 18.6 yr.
+Therefore, in this article, we will limit ourselves to evaluating only two harmonics with periods of 5.9 and 11.9 yr, in order to assess the possible impact on the evaluation of tidal signals.